liang2kl/mkdocs-blogging-plugin/README.md

 #### Partial Customization

+You can override how the plugin render a single blog through this method.

 In your template, define a macro that renders a single blog with the provided parameters `title`, `description` and `time`.
 Then add a line `{% extends "blog.html" %}` **below** the macro.